 Every now and then I hear an urban myth about lucid dreaming that someone had a dream that encompassed an entire lifetime.

 Generally, the timeframe of regular dreams are in line with reality.
 However it's always difficult to judge the length of a dream from the first-hand perspective of dreaming it.
-Whether you're lucid or not, time can be distorted in dreams - and there are few "constants" against which you can measure the passing of dream events.
+Whether you're lucid or not, time can be distorted in dreams - and there are a lack of constants against which you can measure the passing of dream events.

 So, if you feel a dream lasted for days or years, it's just your perception of events in the dream that made it seem to last so long.
 I don't believe that such dreams - however mind-blowing in their realism and adventure - are comparable to the experience of real time passing in the waking world.